 A rendering of the proposed Long Thành International Airport in the southern province of Đồng Nai.
 Photo courtesy of Airports Corporation of Việt Nam

-The PM also set a deadline for the assessment of cleared land for compensation purposes by the end of November.
+He also set a deadline for assessing cleared land for compensation purposes by the end of this month.

-He asked the Ministry of Transport to work with the province and resolve problems to ensure that the project remains on schedule.
+The Ministry of Transport should work closely with the province to promptly resolve all challenges to ensure the project remains on schedule, he said.

-Around 4,800 local households and 26 organisations are expected to be relocated to make way for the proposed airport.
+Around 4,800 households and 26 organisations are expected to be relocated to make way for it.

 Spread over a total area of more than 5,580ha, the airport will straddle six communes in Long Thành District.
 It is expected to cost VNĐ336.63 trillion ($14.47 billion), with the construction divided into three phases.

 In the first phase one runway with a length of 4,000m, taxiways, an apron, and a passenger terminal with other auxiliary works involving a total floor area of 373,000 sq.m will be built to serve 25 million passengers and 1.2 million tonnes of cargo each year.

 The airport is expected to have four runways, four passenger terminals and other auxiliary works to ensure a capacity of 100 million passengers and 5 million tonnes of cargo a year by 2040.

 Tân Sơn Nhất International Airport in HCM City, the country’s largest, has been seriously overloaded for years, both in the air and on the ground.